Salesman: I'm hoping to get accepted in one of the big eastern universities.

 Florida Evans: You call me 'fat mama' again and I'll show you what I'm gonna do with them.

-Maude Findlay: Well, well, well, you two are having a real old fashion bull session?
+Maude Findlay: Well, well, well, you two are having a real old fashioned bull session?

 Maude Findlay: [about stuffed dog] How do you like our little puppy?
 It's been in the family for years.